Double lesson in digital skills: Weddou Maouloud in the virtual classroom

 The Tamakoun platform has enabled me to strengthen my skills in the advanced use of essential tools.
 I also gained valuable knowledge in cybersecurity through the ‘Protect Your Cyberspace’ module, which helped me better understand how to secure IT systems and sensitive data.
 Additionally, the ‘Being a Manager in the Age of Digitalisation’ module was particularly enlightening.

-Weddou Maouloud, worker at a public training center
+Weddou Maouloud, employee at a public training center

 The introduction of the platform Tamakoun marks a promising step for Mauritania’s digital transformation journey.
 It is not just a modernisation of its administrative processes – but a whole new method of public service delivery.
 Weddou Maouloud noted: